Ali-Jahankah/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.
+-=-=-=-=- Y will be undefined and loging f1() gives 10.
+We have access to global scope from the function scope.

 ## Question 3